singh-sanju/Protein_peptide_mimicry_study/content/docking.md

-# 2. Molecular Docking
+## 2. Molecular Docking

 Molecular docking was performed to model peptide–HLA-B27 complexes and evaluate the binding orientation of selected human and microbial peptides within the HLA groove.

-Docking was carried out using **AlphaFold-Multimer**, which was used to generate structural models of peptide–HLA-B27 complexes.
+Docking was carried out using **AlphaFold-Multimer** @jumper2021highly and HADDOCK @van2003haddock, via web server, which was used to generate structural models of peptide–HLA-B27 complexes.
 For each selected Annexin (ANX) peptide, all shortlisted *Klebsiella pneumoniae* (KP) peptides were docked individually with HLA-B27.